 I was 12 and in the sixth grade.

-To me, getting special education would have meant I was dumb, incapable—that there was no hope for me.
-At the time, I felt like my math issues weren’t a big deal.
+To me, getting special education would have meant I was dumb, incapable — that there was no hope for me.
+At the time, I felt like my trouble with math wasn’t a big deal.
 I had struggled with math ever since kindergarten and my acceptance of failure had become second nature.

 “She will need to receive services; she has a lot of challenges with math.”

 I looked at my mom and saw a sense of relief on her face.
-It would take me many years to find out why she felt that way.
+It would take me many years to understand why she felt that way.

-For the rest of middle school, I struggled to catch up on years of math I hadn’t learned.
-All the while my self-esteem dropped lower and lower and I kept telling myself I didn’t need help.
+For the rest of middle school, I struggled to catch up on the years of math I hadn’t learned.
+All the while my self-esteem dropped lower and lower, and I kept telling myself I didn’t need help.
 But when high school started, I knew I had to change.

-I had to see my dyscalculia for what it was—something that made me different, but not dumb or less than.
-Math was hard for me but it wasn’t impossible.
-There was nothing wrong with getting help for my challenges.
+I had to see my dyscalculia for what it was — something that made me different, but not dumb or less than.
+Math was hard for me, but it wasn’t impossible.
+There was nothing wrong with getting extra help.

 Every day, I told myself it was OK that I learned at a different pace and in a different way than the other students.
-I worked my best to understand math and I started to believe in myself.
+I worked my hardest to understand math.
+And I started to believe in myself.